 Kenjutsu is for those who seek the classical martial arts and are ready to pursue precise, dedicated, and deep training.
 Our style is often confused with Kendo, which is a form of sport fencing, and Iaido which is the art of sword drawing.
 Both are contained within the Tenshin-Ryû, and the student will experience them.

 Prospective students must be at least 16 years of age.
 There are very specific uniform and equipment requirements.

 Wednesday 7:30 - 9:00 pm

-Club dues are $50 per month, due the first week of each month.
+Class dues are $80/mo, if more than one person from the same household is practicing dues for each member will be $60/mo.
 This fee will grant you access to two classes a week and special events held throughout the year.
 Payments are made on a monthly basis, due the first week of each month.
 There are no contracts, and the first class is free.